Community Servings Gives Meals To Sick People Stuck At Home Amidst The Coronavirus

 JAMAICA PLAIN (CBS) — A non-profit that provides meals for people who are home-bound because of illness is ramping up its operations.
-Community Servings in Jamaica Plain is trying stay ahead of the coronavirus while facing higher costs and fewer volunteers.
+Community Servings in Jamaica Plain is trying to stay ahead of the coronavirus while facing higher costs and fewer volunteers.

-“Every day we feed over 1,000 people who are struggling with illnesses like cancer, HIV, diabetes and have no where else to turn for their daily meals,” said Community Servings CEO David Waters.
+“Every day we feed over 1,000 people who are struggling with illnesses like cancer, HIV, diabetes and have nowhere else to turn for their daily meals,” said Community Servings CEO David Waters.

 The non-profit makes medically-tailored meals from scratch and delivers them directly to people in need.